Biasiolo/Screen-Color-Button/README.md

 https://screen-color-button.vercel.app/

+If you enjoyed it, please, make a $2 contribution via PayPal to bestkaraokeapp@gmail.com for continuous improvement, and we appreciate it!

 ## New Feature in version 1.0.5!!
 Now, it also changes the text color in contrast with the background.
 This simple plugin innovates and customizes your websites!